Skip to content

 Versioning

-• apiVersion: Versions the CatalogItem schema itself (e.g., v1alpha1).
-Enables evolution of the CatalogItem structure.
+The apiVersion field versions the CatalogItem schema itself (e.g., v1alpha1), enabling evolution of the CatalogItem structure.

 Design Details